ilg-archived/qemu/gnuarmeclipse/docs/STM32.md

 Using this device to reprogram the flash will be implemented at a later date, since it will require the flash region to be persistent.

+## PWR

+The PWR device is used during the CMSIS initialisation and as such it is mandatory for the emulator.

+## EXTI

+The EXTI device is used to route external interrupts to NVIC, and was added when support for the push buttons was needed.

+Support for events is currently not provided.

+## SYSCFG

+The SYSCFG device is used for devices rom the F4 family, among other things, to configure which GPIO bits are connected to EXTI interrupts.

+## USART

+Support for USART is currently experimental, and incomplete.